m50d/tailchase/README.md

 # tailchase
-General recursive traversals using cats and shapeless
+Generic recursive traversals using cats and shapeless